Kestron06/WiiMiiRead-Write/README.md

 The outputted JSON file should hopefully be very human-readable, it is for me but I'm also a programmer with a different mindset.
 The syntax for paginated ones (such as Mii.mouth.type) is PageNumber-X-Y, so 123 would be first page, second from the right, third from the top.

 For other things such as beard type where it isn't paginated and it gives you a number, it is in programmer array notation - meaning you start counting at 0.
 So the nose in the top right corner, you count 0, 1, 2 - the two dot nostrils would be a 2

+Dependencies: fs.
+That's it - `npm i fs` from a command line in the same folder as the program and you're good to go.